binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 > Per Thorsheim

 In saying that, PBKDF2 can use MD5, SHA-1 and the SHA-2 family of hashing functions.
 Bcrypt uses the Blowfish (more specifically the Eksblowfish) cipher.
 Scrypt does not have user replaceable parts like PBKDF2.
-The PRF can not be changed from SHA-256 to something else
+The PRF can not be changed from SHA-256 to something else.

-**Which to use?**
+**Which KDF to use?**

 This depends on many considerations.
 I am not going to tell you which is best, because there is no best.
 Which to use depends on many things.
 You are going to have to gain understanding into at least all three KDFs.
 PBKDF2 is the oldest so it is the most battle tested, but there has also been lessons learnt from it that have been taken to the latter two.
 The next oldest is bcrypt which uses the Eksblowfish cipher which was designed specifically for bcrypt from the blowfish cipher, to be very slow to initiate thus boosting protection against dictionary attacks which were often run on custom Application-specific Integrated Circuits (ASICs) with low gate counts, often found in GPUs of the day (1999).
 The hashing functions that PBKDF2 uses were a lot easier to get speed increases due to ease of parallelisation as opposed to the Eksblowfish cipher attributes such as: far greater memory required for each hash, small and frequent pseudo-random memory accesses, making it harder to cache the data into faster memory.
 Now with hardware utilising large Field-programmable Gate Arrays (FPGAs), bcrypt brute-forcing is becoming more accessible due to easily obtainable cheap hardware such as:

 * [Parallella board](https://www.parallella.org/board/) with Epiphany chip
 * [ZedBoard / Zynq 7020](http://picozed.org/product/zedboard)